 Gold Panning Pavilion

+The hope of striking gold is still alive.
 It’s finders-keepers in the museum’s gold panning area where you’ll find panning troughs at various heights for visitors young and old to go for the gold.

 Family Play Area

-The Britannia Mine Museum is fully-equipped for family fun with a giant sand pit, playground boat and a snack area with nearby amenities.
+The Britannia Mine Museum is fully equipped for family fun with a giant sand pit, playground boat, and a snack area with nearby amenities.

-Britannia A to Z Historical Exhibits
+Britannia A To Z Historical Exhibits

 Learn what life in a mining town was really like in this beautifully-restored heritage building where you’ll find stories, archived photos and the original throne used in the Copper Queen pageant.